Editions Henry Lemoine

 These free photographies are exclusively for promotional purposes.
 This copyright mention must be specified for each use.

-Inspired by the relationships linking music with other forms of artistic expression, he has collaborated with novelists Hubert Nyssen and Eric Reinhardt, librettists Christophe Ghristi and François Regnault, chef Ferran Adrià, choreographers Jean-Christophe Maillot and Angelin Preljocaj, and film maker Pierre Coulibeuf.
-His work is often a reflection on the history of Western music (Bach, Gesualdo, Rameau, Schubert, Schumann) or popular forms (jazz, Eastern music).
+Passionate about the relationship between music and other forms of artistic expression, he collaborates with novelists Hubert Nyssen and Eric Reinhardt, librettists Dorian Astor, Christophe Ghristi and François Regnault, chefs Ferran Adrià and Mathieu Pacaud, choreographers Jean-Christophe Maillot and Angelin Preljocaj, and filmmaker Pierre Coulibeuf.
+His work regularly explores the history of Western music (Bach, Gesualdo, Rameau, Schubert, Schumann) and popular repertoires (jazz, Eastern music).

 His works are published by Editions Henry Lemoine.